Tijo622/Dominos/README.md

 Purchase Order Generation

-Sales Forecasting: Predict pizza sales for the next one week (your choice of months or weeks) using the trained model.
+Sales Forecasting: Predict pizza sales for the next one week using the trained model.
 Ingredient Calculation: Calculate the required quantities of each ingredient based on the predicted sales and the ingredient dataset.
 Purchase Order Creation: Generate a detailed purchase order listing the quantities of each ingredient needed for the predicted sales period.
 Dataset